-Applied Behavior Analysis (ABA) is a division of psychology dedicated to the science of human behavior.
-The practice of ABA involves systematic understanding of how the environment impacts socially significant behavior, and designing interventions based on learning principles to help individuals learn new skills which ultimately improve behavior.
+Applied behavior analysis (ABA) is a division of psychology dedicated to the science of human behavior.
+The practice of ABA involves a systematic understanding of how the environment impacts social behavior, and designing interventions based on learning principles to help people learn new skills which ultimately improve behavior.

-Applied Behavior Analysis is fundamentally dedicated to the improvement of peoples’ lives by changing behaviors that are impacting their functioning.
-Underlying each behavior of interest are principles of cause and effect—in other words, behaviors are typically not occurring “out of nowhere,” and ultimately happen for a reason.
-Understanding the reason, or function, for a behavior targeted for change is central to the treatment process itself.
+Applied behavior analysis is fundamentally dedicated to the improvement of peoples’ lives by changing behaviors that are impacting their functioning.
+Underlying each behavior of interest are principles of cause and effect—in other words, behaviors typically don’t occur “out of nowhere,” and ultimately happen for a reason.
+Understanding the reason for a behavior targeted for change is central to the treatment process itself.

 What Can ABA Help With?

-Applied Behavior Analysis is more of an approach to treatment than it is a single intervention.1 As such, its principles can be used to treat almost any type of behavior problem in any clinical population.
+Applied behavior analysis is more of an approach to psychotherapy than it is a single intervention.1 As such, its principles can be used to treat almost any type of behavior problem in any clinical population.
 Areas where the use of these principles have been well established include in education, health and exercise, medical procedures, and parenting.

 The population most commonly linked to ABA interventions include individuals with autism spectrum disorders (ASD) or other developmental disabilities.
-Interventions most common for individuals with ASD are discrete trial (DT) and natural environment training (NET).
+Interventions most common for people with Autism are discrete trial (DT) and natural environment training (NET).
 During these skill acquisition programs, therapists provide one-on-one instruction where student behavior is cued, appropriate behavior is prompted, and reinforcement is provided for correct responses.

 The list of behavioral and psychological disorders that respond well to ABA intervention includes:4